University College Dublin A.F.C.: Foundation and early years

-University College Dublin AFC was founded in 1895 as the Catholic University Medical School Football Club, and began playing regular games the following year.
-A First XI played college games against other universities and a Second XI entered outside competitions.
+University College Dublin AFC was founded in 1895 as the Catholic University Medical School Football Club and began playing regular games the following year.
+A First XI played college games against other universities, and a Second XI entered outside competitions.
 The club was founder members of the Leinster Junior League in 1896 and reached the semi-finals of the Leinster Senior Cup in 1897.
-The club became University College Dublin AFC when the new university annexed the Medical school in 1908.
+The club became University College Dublin AFC when the new university annexed the Medical School in 1908.
 UCD won the inaugural Intervarsities competition, the Collingwood Cup, in 1914 and added the Irish Intermediate Cup the following year, beating Portadown 2–1 in a replayed final.
 When the Irish Free State was formed in 1921 and the new Football Association of Ireland was formed, UCD participated in the FAI Cup preliminary round against fellow non-League team Shamrock Rovers, losing 6–2 in Windy Arbour.
-UCD were invited to join the League of Ireland in 1922, but had to turn it down on the basis of not being able to field a team in the League of Ireland Shield in September as the Academic year didn't commence until October.
-In 1945 they won the FAI Intermediate Cup when beating fellow future League of Ireland members Cobh Ramblers 4–2 in the final.
-UCD appeared in the FAI Cup in the 1930s, 1940s and 1950s, their final appearance as a non-League outfit coming in 1957 when Cork Athletic beat UCD 4–2 in the Mardyke.
+UCD were invited to join the League of Ireland in 1922, but had to turn it down on the basis of not being able to field a team in the League of Ireland Shield in September as the academic year didn't commence until October.
+In 1945, they won the FAI Intermediate Cup by beating fellow future League of Ireland members Cobh Ramblers 4–2 in the final.
+UCD appeared in the FAI Cup in the 1930s, 1940s, and 1950s; their final appearance as a non-League outfit came in 1957, when Cork Athletic beat UCD 4–2 in the Mardyke.

 1970s

-In 1970 the club was elected to the League of Ireland B Division.
-From 1976, they embarked on a series of landmark tours, becoming the first western football team to play in China, and following that with tours in places like India, Hong Kong, Taiwan, Malaysia, Jordan, Philippines, Macao, the United States, Sudan, Kenya and Australia.
+In 1970, the club was elected to the League of Ireland B Division.
+From 1976, they embarked on a series of landmark tours, becoming the first western football team to play in China, and following that with tours in places like India, Hong Kong, Taiwan, Malaysia, Jordan, the Philippines, Macao, the United States, Sudan, Kenya, and Australia.
 A second invitation to join the League of Ireland was accepted on 22 July 1979, when Cork Celtic were expelled for not having their financial affairs in order.
 Their first competitive game as a senior club was on 26 August, when they lost 2–1 to Drogheda United in the FAI League Cup.
-Theo Dunne was appointed first team coach, and apart from a brief spell at Home Farm 1990–1994, he was in charge of first team affairs until he retired as coach in 2001.
+Theo Dunne was appointed first team coach, and apart from a brief spell at Home Farm in 1990–1994, he was in charge of first team affairs until he retired as coach in 2001.
 Dr. Tony O'Neill, who was General Manager when the club joined the League, remained in that role until his untimely death from cancer in October 1999.